 But this new announcement means that the quality of the encryption needed to protect the secrets of American business from the prying eyes of companies and agencies in other countries now has to be higher than it was before the announcement.
 This is a constantly changing picture - the only sensible thing to do, if the administration were serious about protecting the assets of American companies abroad, is to remove all limits on the quality of the cryptosystems which can be exported from the US.

 The administration tells horror stories about the dangers of pedophiles, terrorists, and foreign spies using encryption to thwart the efforts of law enforcement officials trying to do their duty.
 But the administration must assume a really strange class of criminals - people who are too dumb to surf the web to get good encryption software, which is very widely available, and at the same time too smart to be caught using normal law enforcement methods.
-It’s a strange world they live in.
+Its a strange world they live in.

 disclaimer: Some claim that it's a strange world Harvard lives in, but the above are my observations.